 Facebook is one of the fastest growing ad networks – in fact, the number of advertisers using Facebook has more than doubled in the last 18 months.

-If you’re one of the 2 million advertisers who started advertising on Facebook in the past 2 years, you may have found that it can be easy to get overwhelmed on the new platform.
+If you’re one of the 2 million advertisers who decided to start advertising on Facebook in the past 2 years, you may have found that it can be easy to get overwhelmed on the new platform.
 Facebook has nearly countless ad targeting options to explore, and performance differs for every client.
 Just like on AdWords, performance can differ across different industries on Facebook, so what numbers should you be looking to beat in your industry?

 We dug into our data to find out!
 Check out the Facebook ad performance benchmarks our clients are seeing, including: